Business entities in Qatar

 - The industries allowing foreign direct investment include: i) agriculture and exploitation of natural resources ii) manufacturing activities iii) healthcare services iv) education services v) tourism vi) telecommunication services vii) leisure and entertainment and viii) consultancy services;

-- Best uses: we usually recommend our Clients to setup a wholly foreign owned company in Dubai only if they expect to make a significant investment, to hire locally and/or to proceed to technology transfer within the months following business setup.
+- Best uses: we usually recommend our Clients to setup a wholly foreign owned company in Qatar only if they expect to make a significant investment, to hire locally and/or to proceed to technology transfer within the months following business setup.
 In reality, only larger multinationals are granted ministerial approval to operate locally through a wholly owned subsidiary.

 The Qatar joint venture company